 Luke 2:4-6 He (Joseph) went there to register with Mary, who was pledged to be married to him and was expecting a child.
 (NIV)

-First read the following question and response also posted to our web site about marriage customs at the time of Jesus...
+First read the following brief article that provides specific details about betrothal and marriage customs at the time of Jesus...

 Marriage at the time of Jesus

-That article provides some background for the following statements.
+The aforementioned article provides background for the following statements.

-In Matthew, Joseph (who had been close to divorcing Mary during the betrothal period) took her to his home as his wife, signifying that he was going to complete the betrothal.
-I would assume that the marriage feast took place as usual here too.
-Matthew then goes out of his way to show that though Joseph took her home as wife but he did not complete the final act of the marriage -- entering into the chamber to consummate the union.
+In Matthew, Joseph had been close to divorcing Mary during their betrothal period over the perception that she had been unfaithful to him.
+Instead, once the facts had been revealed to him, he instead took her to his home as his wife, signifying that he was going to complete the betrothal and become married.
+It could be assumed that the marriage feast took place as usual here too.
+Matthew then goes out of his way to show that though Joseph took her home as wife but he did not complete the final act of the marriage, specifically that of entering into the chamber to consummate the union.

 Matthew 1:25 But he had no union with her until she gave birth to a son.
 And he gave him the name Jesus.
 (NIV)